azminawwar/ElasticSearch/addDocumentsInIndex.md

   }
 }
 ```
-## For creating new document with custom id
+## For Creating Document with Custom ID
 ```
 PUT /product/default/1
 {